-What Are the Steps in the Process of a Personal Injury Case?
+What Are the Steps in a Personal Injury Case?

 Interviewer: What are the stages that someone will go through with any in a personal injury case?
 They have an accident, they wake up and they realize at some point something’s not right, they’re hurting, and something must have happened.
 What are the stages they go through once they contact you?

 It Is Important to Receive the Appropriate Medical Care

 Stephen: Every case is different.
 The first thing is I need to get people into quality medical providers as soon as possible, because when someone’s been injured, the sooner that they get to a doctor and get a proper diagnosis and get into the proper treatment plan, the sooner they’re going to get better.

 Accepting a Settlement or Going to Trial: The Personal Injury Attorney Will Review the Facts and Liability of the Case

 I want the health and welfare of our clients is our ultimate priority, so I get people to doctors right away.
 We examine the facts and the liability and obviously we have to make sure that there’s insurance in place.
 Then we make a determination of whether we’re going to file a suit immediately, if that’s in a client’s best interest, or if we’re going to defer filing suit because we think it’s a case that’s going to be more easily resolved in settlement.

 I look at every case.
 Every case has its own strategic plan that we set in at the very beginning of the case.
 The most important thing is that we get people the proper medical care that they need right away.